jophde/documentation/docs/03_Android/03_Usage.md

 * Select string environment
 * Get Latest Text
 * Save My Changes
-* Publish Content Version

 ### Edit project information

 This panel allows you to edit your project's name and logo.
-It will also display messages such whether or not your app is installed on the phone or if the current content version is pushed.
+It will also display messages such whether or not your app is installed on the phone or if the current app version is pushed.

 ### Select locale